 Individual Events (IE's) Speech Categories

-Impromptu- Not pre-written, speaker given three topics, generally a word, phrase, and a quote, speaker quickly chooses one of the topics and given 30 seconds to mentally outline a speech with no notes, need clear beginning, 3 main points, and conclusion with a relevant point (not just summary), gestures/movement encouraged, 5 minute time limit: additional 30-second grace period allowed
+(**This event requires pre-approval from coaches before beginning training) Impromptu- Not pre-written, speaker given three topics, generally a word, phrase, and a quote, speaker quickly chooses one of the topics and given 30 seconds to mentally outline a speech with no notes, need clear beginning, 3 main points, and conclusion with a relevant point (not just summary), gestures/movement encouraged, 5-minute time limit: additional 30-second grace period allowed

 Extemporaneous Speaking- Not pre-written, speaker given 3 topics, generally quotes or position statements of a domestic and/or international issue, speaker chooses 1 of the topics and given 30 minutes to prepare, speaker uses first half of prep time to research using only the files brought with him or her on a desktop, live internet connection strictly forbidden, speaker uses last half of prep time constructing an outline and practicing the speech, notes not allowed during speech, speaker should include minimum of 3 memorized direct quotes from research including full citation, 7 minute time limit: additional 30 second grace period allowed

-Expository/Informative- Pre-written speech on high interest informational topic, 5 or 6 visual aid boards required (allow several weeks to prepare these), easel required, boards must be 22''X28'' and sturdy (doesn't bend when standing unsupported), gestures/movement encouraged, memorized/no script allowed, 8 minute time limit: additional 30 second grace period allowed, (Informative version is 10 minute time limit: NO grace period)
+Informative- Pre-written speech on high interest informational topic, 5 or 6 visual aid boards are highly recommended (allow several weeks to prepare these), easel required, boards must be 22''X28'' and sturdy (doesn't bend when standing unsupported), gestures/movement encouraged, memorized/no script allowed, 10-minute time limit: additional 30 second grace period allowed

-Program Oral Interp aka "POI")- Prepared thematic speech, hybrid of Poetry, Prose, and dramatic or humorous interpretation, gestures/movement required, read from a script/not memorized, 10 minute time limit: NO grace period allowed
+Program Oral Interp (aka "POI")- Prepared speech with elements of Poetry, Prose, and dramatic or humorous interpretation surrounding an interpretive theme, gestures/movement required, read from a script/not memorized, 10-minute time limit: 30 second grace period allowed

 Fee Assistance Requests